Home

 Available obstetric studies show no significant increase in preterm birth risk after isolated laser treatment of the cervix.
 This is one of the main arguments for laser — when indication allows — in young women with pregnancy plans, compared to conisation which, even calibrated to minimum, carries a slight over-risk of prematurity.

-In practice, for a patient planning pregnancy: CO₂ laser is often preferred in young women when histological diagnosis (persistent CIN 1, ectropion, condylomas) allows.
-Dr Zeitoun systematically discusses this choice in pre-operative consultation, weighing the benefit/risk between laser (no histology but cervical preservation) and conisation (histology but slight obstetric over-risk).
+In practice, for a patient planning to have children: CO₂ laser is very often the preferred option for young women, when the biopsy result allows (persistent CIN 1, ectropion, condylomas).
+Dr Zeitoun systematically discusses this choice with you in consultation, weighing the advantages and the drawbacks of each technique: laser (no analysis possible but the cervix is fully preserved) versus conisation (microscopic analysis is possible but a small added risk for future pregnancies).

 Absolute contraindication during pregnancy